Collagen and immunity connection – Deep Dive #1

 Three lines of defence

 Did you know that when it comes to the immune system, the body generally has three lines of defence?
 The first is skin, which acts as a ‘surface barrier’.
 This is followed by a person’s unspecific immune response - their innate immunity - and finally, their specific, adaptive or acquired immune response.
 All three defensive mechanisms protect the body from foreign invaders such as pathogens and microorganisms, as well as harmful bacteria, viruses and toxins.
-However, collagen-rich tissues are becoming increasingly recognised for their role in supporting a properly functioning immune system.
-The body’s three main collagen-rich areas are skin, the whole-body extracellular matrix (ECM) and bone marrow.
+Less known, is that collagen-rich tissues are becoming increasingly recognised for their role in supporting a properly functioning immune system.
+The body's three main collagen-rich tissues involved in the immune response are the skin, the whole-body extracellular matrix (ECM) and the bone marrow.

 In this blog, we take a closer look at our biggest organ: the skin.
 The skin is the body’s most basic surface barrier, and therefore vital as a first line of defence.
 It works alongside the other primary barriers found in the gut, lungs, eyes, nose and mouth, as well as in the interior surface of all blood vessels, to protect the body.
 If this primary surface barrier is compromised in any way, pathogens can enter the body and trigger the innate immune response.